SouvickC/Signal-Processing/README.md

-# Signal-Processing
-Working and tinkering on some **Signal Processing** stuff using Python.
+# 🌀 Signal Processing in Python

+This repository is a collection of fundamental **Digital Signal Processing (DSP)** operations and tools that I build, test, and reuse across my projects.
+It serves as a hands-on playground for experimenting with signal theory concepts using **Python**.

 ---
-This repository contains fundamental signal processing operations and tools:

-- FFT
+## 📂 Contents

+- **FFT (Fast Fourier Transform)**
+  Perform frequency-domain analysis of signals.

-- Linear algebra basics for Signal processing
+- **Linear Algebra Basics for DSP**
+  Explore vector/matrix operations applied to signals.

-- Wiener Filter
+- **Wiener Filter**
+  Noise reduction on audio signals using optimal filtering.

+---
+🧑‍💻 Author

+Maintained by me.
+I’m an engineering student exploring the intersection of signal processing, machine learning, and real-world applications.